wpatrickmorgan/event-translator/livekit-agent/README.md

 ### Common Issues

-- **"No room metadata found"** - This happens if:
+- **"Event not found for this room"** - This happens if:
-  - Room was created before event was started (should only create on start)
-  - Event creation is incorrectly creating the room
+  - Room name doesn't match an event in the database
+  - API endpoint is not accessible
+  - APP_URL environment variable is incorrect
+- **"Failed to fetch event config"** - Check:
-  - Metadata wasn't properly set in the start API
+  - APP_URL is set correctly in agent environment
+  - API endpoint `/api/events/by-room/{roomName}` is deployed
+  - Network connectivity between agent and app
 - **"No translation outputs configured"** - Event has no languages configured.
 Add languages to event.
 - **Agent joining immediately after event creation** - Room is being created too early.
 Ensure room is ONLY created when event is started, not when created.
 - **OpenAI errors** - Check API key and quota limits.